Main Content

 Minor Electives (17 credits):

 Of these 17 credits, students must earn a minimum of 12 credits from at least three courses numbered at 300-level or above.
+That is, no more than 5 credits can be satisfied by a course numbered below 300.

 - TBECON 420 Intermediate Microeconomic Theory (5)